zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-01_en-US_ACOUSTICS_SPINOFFS.md

 ### 1.1 The Vision

 Sound is mechanical energy propagating through matter.
 For millennia, our only tools to control sound have been mass (heavy walls), absorption (soft materials), and geometry (reflection/diffraction).
-These approaches are crude, heavy, and imperfect—low frequencies pass through virtually everything.
+These approaches are crude, heavy, and imperfect, low frequencies pass through virtually everything.

 RTM offers a fundamentally different approach: **control sound by controlling the topology of space through which it travels**.

 The Aetherion metamaterial core creates regions where the topological exponent α differs from normal space.
-Sound waves entering these regions experience altered propagation characteristics—they can be bent, focused, trapped, or redirected without the massive barriers traditionally required.
+Sound waves entering these regions experience altered propagation characteristics, they can be bent, focused, trapped, or redirected without the massive barriers traditionally required.

 This is not conventional acoustic metamaterials (which use geometric structures).
-This is **topological acoustic engineering**—manipulating the fabric of space itself to control how sound propagates.
+This is **topological acoustic engineering**, manipulating the fabric of space itself to control how sound propagates.

 ### 1.2 Key Hypothesis